-Indeed, Intuit is not only surviving, but is thriving, with its stock price continually hitting new highs.
+Indeed, Intuit is not only surviving, but it is thriving, with its stock price continually hitting new highs.
 The company, which was recently named one of the world’s most innovative companies by Fast Company in 2017, is successful because it continuously reinvents itself by relentlessly focusing on the customer.

 There are three ways that Intuit has created a culture of customer obsession that you can replicate in your own organization: